nakabonne/gosivy/README.md

 ```

 Gosivy requires the config directory for pid management.
 By default it will be created undernearth `$HOME/.config` (`APPDATA` on windows).
 For those who want to assign another directory, `GOSIVY_CONFIG_DIR` environment variable is available.

+## Features

+- **Simple** - Show only minimal metrics.
+- **Pull-based monitoring** - The agent is designed to listen on, so the target process does nothing unless you issue a request.
+- **Wherever it's running on** - Any process can be diagnosed as long as you can access the TCP socket the agent opens.

 ## Supported Architectures
 The architectures the agent can perform on are: